 Note: You can also open .nft template files that were created in earlier versions of NetObjects Fusion.
+To remove unused styles imported from your template in your Style view, See "SiteStyles from Imported Sites" on page 261

 NetObjects Fusion inserts the template under the page you selected.
 The page data is added to the .nod file and the assets are added to the \Assets folder within the site folder.
 The original template is still available.